 The Hope Foundation Board of Directors is honored to welcome Dr. Ray Osarogiagbon (Baptist Cancer Center, Memphis, TN) as our new board chair.
 He will partner with Dr. Don Dizon (Lifespan Cancer Institute, Providence, RI) as vice chair.
-Fellow board members David Gibson (Middlebury College) and Cavitt Randall will continue on as secretary and treasurer of the Foundation.
+Current board member David Gibson (Middlebury College) will assume the role of secretary, and Cavitt Randall will continue on as treasurer.
 After six years of Hope leadership, Dr. Charles Blanke (Oregon Health & Science University, Portland) will remain an active member of the board throughout the remainder of his term as SWOG Group Chair.

 The October 12 session additionally saw the election and warm welcome of three new board members: Drs.
 Sarah Goldberg and Syed Ahmad, and SWOG statistician Cathy Tangen.
 The trio replaces Drs.
 Michael LeBlanc, Jason Zell, and Lee Ellis who have completed their terms after successfully navigating Hope through a period of key strategic and programmatic advancements in support of its mission to advance cancer care and research.